atlantabitdevs/atl-pay-ui/README.md

 The Terminus Pay frontend code is contained within this repo, and the backend server API is stored in [terminus-pay-server](https://github.com/atlantabitdevs/terminus-pay-server).

+## Design

+Here is the [Figma file](https://www.figma.com/file/TMzx20YWOjQ9LwCDpzM0hq/Terminus-Pay?node-id=0%3A1) for this project.

 ## Development

 In the project directory, you can run: